-

 - You have the username and password of the user you would like to authenticate as during the scan.

-- You have checked the known limitations to ensure DAST can authenticate to your application.
+- You have checked the known issues to ensure DAST can authenticate to your application.

 - You have satisfied the prerequisites if you’re using form authentication.